-Chinese warns against ‘trade war,’ appeals for cooperation
+China warns against ‘trade war,’ appeals for cooperation

-BEIJING (AP) — A top Chinese official has warned a “trade war” would harm all sides but gave no indication of Beijing’s possible next move in a spiraling dispute with President Donald Trump over steel and technology.
+BEIJING (AP) — A top Chinese official warned Sunday a “trade war” would harm all sides but gave no indication of Beijing’s possible next move in a spiraling dispute with President Donald Trump over steel and technology.

-Speaking to global business leaders at an economic forum, Vice Premier Han Zheng appealed Sunday for cooperation to make economic globalization “beneficial for all.”
+Speaking to global business leaders at a development forum, Vice Premier Han Zheng appealed for cooperation to make economic globalization “beneficial for all.”

 Most Read Business Stories